DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/switchtoparentwindow.md

 # t.switchToParentWindow method

-Switches to the window that opened, or was active during the opening of, the currently active window.
+Activates the window that launched, or was active during the launch of, the currently active window.

 ```JavaScript
 t.switchToParentWindow()